totoLab/server-docker/README.md

 NAS capabilities is achieved with a 2 disk software RAID (using laptop hard disks hooked through a docking station).

 # Services
 RPi4 acts as a networking hub, for managing and  monitoring the network.
-Both instances have glances ("web htop") for monitoring resources.
+Every machine runs a `backrest` container for backups to multiple locations and `glances` for monitoring.

 ## Network hub (1)
 - [x] portainer (main)